DARMA-tasking/LB-analysis-framework/README.md

 ### Configuration file

-`<config-file-name>` can be an absolute path or a relative path and can be defined using the `-c` argument.
-If not set, the application will consider that your configuration file is `<project-path>/config/conf.yaml``
+`<config-file-name>` can be an absolute path or a relative path to your configuration file.
+It is defined using the `-c` argument.
+If not set, the application will use `<project-path>/config/conf.yaml` as your configuration file.

-If `<config-file-name>` is a relative path then the application will search from the current working directory, then from the `<project-path>/config` directory.
+If `<config-file-name>` is a relative path then the application will search first from the current working directory, then from the `<project-path>/config` directory.

 A description of each parameter in configuration file can be found at the top of configuration file.